mdn/kuma/CONTRIBUTING.md

 good code as well as bad, be clear when changes are needed, and offer suggestions for fixing code.
 Code authors should ask questions when a suggestion is unclear, and ask for help if needed.
-On both sides, the review should be about the code, not the person, and the [code of conduct](coc) must be followed.
+On both sides, the review should be about the code, not the person, and the [code of conduct][coc] must be followed.

 An MDN module [owner or peer][peers] must review and merge all pull requests.